corysandahl/jira-runner/README.md

 ## Example ##

-Find all issues where resolutiondate is greater than the start of current day.
+The included exampl.js file is configured to find all issues where resolutiondate is greater than the start of current day.

   ```
   var utils = require('./utils.js');